rbotts/Occupancy/UnmarkedGuide.md

 3. **Multi-species, single-season**
 This type of model uses the estimated occupancy of *other species in the community* to model the occupancy of a given species.
 It is more complex than the two single-species models, and we will not discuss it here.
 4. **Multi-species, multi-season**
 This type of model is the most complex.
 It uses the estimated occupancy of *other species in the community* as covariates, just as in the multi-species/single-season case, but also models the changes over time, as in the single-species/multi-season case.
-For an example, see [this 2015 publication by MW Tobler, et al](https://www.rdcu.be/Omqb "Spatiotemporal hierarchical modelling of species richness and occupancy using camera trap data").
+For an example, see [this 2015 publication by MW Tobler, et al].
 We will not discuss this type of model here.

-For a more comprehensive discussion of occupancy modeling techniques, especially for multi-species cases, the 2005 book [Occupancy Estimation and Modeling](https://www.elsevier.com/books/occupancy-estimation-and-modeling/mackenzie/978-0-12-088766-8 "ISBN: 9780120887668") is an excellent reference.
+For a more comprehensive discussion of occupancy modeling techniques, especially for multi-species cases, the 2005 book [Occupancy Estimation and Modeling] is an excellent reference.

+[this 2015 publication by MW Tobler, et al]: https://www.rdcu.be/Omqb "Spatiotemporal hierarchical modelling of species richness and occupancy using camera trap data"
+[Occupancy Estimation and Modeling]: https://www.elsevier.com/books/occupancy-estimation-and-modeling/mackenzie/978-0-12-088766-8 "ISBN: 9780120887668"

 ---

 ### Overview: Dynamic Occupancy Modeling with `unmarked`

-There are 3 main methods for modeling occupancy in R, discussed at length in [this 2017 publication by O. Gimenez](https://rpubs.com/ogimenez/297167 "Fitting dynamic occupancy models in ADMB").
+There are 3 main methods for modeling occupancy in R, discussed at length in [this 2017 publication by O. Gimenez].
 The most important conclusion of that study was that the package `unmarked` (based on C\+\+) is the "fastest" (most computationally efficient) followed by `R2admb`, with `rjags` (based on JAGS) trailing far behind.
 Based on that information, **`unmarked` is generally the best choice for any occupancy analysis** (so long as it supports all the features you need; if not, you'll need to learn ADMB and `r2admb`).

 The basic workflow for doing dynamic occupancy modeling in `unmarked` is as follows: